startup-funding

 • It can be only applicable to PPP projects proposed by Central Government/Central ministries/Statutory Entities as the case may be.

-• Also the project should provide service against payment of a pre determined tariff or user charges.
+• Also, the project should provide service against payment of a pre-determined tariff or user charges.

 • A private sector company shall be eligible only if selected through open and transparent competitive bidding.

-• The proposal will be applicable only if the contract/concession is awarded in favor of a private sector company.
+• The proposal will be applicable only if the contract/concession is awarded in favor of a private-sector company.

 • State Government/statutory entity/Ministry will restrict funding to 20% of the Total Project Cost if the sponsoring State Government/Statutory Entity/Ministry aims to provide assistance over and above the stipulated amount under VGF.

-Disbursement of Grants:
+Disbursement of Grants

-• The VGF grant will disbursed at the construction stage only if the private sector company has subscribed and expended the equity contribution required for the project.
+• The VGF grant will be disbursed at the construction stage only if the private sector company has subscribed and expended the equity contribution required for the project.

 • After the recommendation of the sponsoring authority, the Empowered Authority can release the grant to an escrow account.